 But rhubarb varieties and tastes can vary, so try the recipe as you go, and add a little extra honey if necessary.

 You can use either runny or set honey as it will melt down during cooking.
-Maple syrup can also be used instead of honey.
+Maple syrup or an alternative sweetener can also be used in place of honey.

 Ground cinnamon or ginger.
 Both cinnamon and ginger go perfectly with the flavour of rhubarb, so use whichever you prefer.